 A few hours later, Eng died too.
 Doctors at the time surmised that he’d died of shock, though he may have died from blood loss as the circulatory system he shared with his brother failed.

 Yet the story of Chang and Eng Bunker does have one final chapter.

 An Eternity In Plaster

-Chang and Eng Bunker’s bodies were dissected, studied, and photographed nearly as soon as they’d died.
-They were rushed off to the College of Physicians of Philadelphia where their bodies were pulled apart and studied as scientific anomalies.
+After their deaths, Chang and Eng Bunker’s bodies were dissected, studied, and photographed.
+Their remains were rushed off to the College of Physicians of Philadelphia where their bodies were pulled apart and studied as scientific anomalies.

-The boys left an incredible legacy.
-They inspired a story by Mark Twain, a novel by Darin Strauss, a play by Philip Gotanda, the recent Hollywood film The Greatest Showman with Hugh Jackman, and a whole slew of other monuments.
-Plus, they were forever immortalized in the phrase that came to define their condition: “Siamese twins.”
+They also inspired a story by Mark Twain, a novel by Darin Strauss, a play by Philip Gotanda, and were featured in the Hollywood film The Greatest Showman with Hugh Jackman.
+Plus, they inspired the (now largely defunct) term: “Siamese twins.”

 Today, they have more than 1,500 descendants, many of whom still meet up at family reunions.
 Some have gone on to accomplish incredible things – like their Pulitzer Prize-winning great-granddaughter Caroline Shaw.